-This program is run by Stamford American International School's top class EAL teachers.
+This program is run by Stamford American International School's top class EAL (English as a Second Language) teachers.
 Their team is comprised of highly qualified staff, certified to teach English Language Learners in an environment with low teacher/child ratios not to exceed 1 teacher to 12 campers.
 Children will have access to intensive instruction at their appropriate grade level resulting in effective progression.

 “My favorite part of camp was the lunch time and creating the iMovie project”

 “My favorite part of camp was everything!”